 Elective rotations will be offered in various sub-specialties of medicine and surgery including sub-internship opportunities in primary care, emergency medicine, and vascular surgery.
 Students will complete 5 elective rotations (20 credit hours) during the clinical phase.
 In addition, International clerkships are also available as electives.

 While many of the mandatory rotations will be at one of our three major affiliate academic medical centers, each student will be expected to travel to rural and remote sites to balance the diversity of their clinical education.
 As a result, all students are required to have reliable means transportation during the clinical phase of the program.
-You will note the financial aid budget.
+Transportation costs for the clinical phase of the program have been included in the student financial aid budget.

 Evaluation of the student’s clinical acumen will be determined by the clinical site preceptor, logging of diagnoses and clinical procedures, and performance on the end-of-rotation knowledge based examination for each rotation.
 Preparedness for clinical practice will be objectively established by a 7-station clinical skills examination prior to graduation and at the site visit that occurs within three months of graduation.